Chart Color Schemes

 Bellbrae has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Five projects identified by AreaSearch could significantly influence the local area's performance.
-These key projects are Jan Juc Supermarket and Apartments, Jan Juc Creek Daylighting Project Stage Two, Great Ocean Views Estate, and Jan Juc Estate.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified five projects that could impact this area.
+Notable ones are Jan Juc Supermarket and Apartments, Jan Juc Creek Daylighting Project Stage Two, Great Ocean Views Estate, and Jan Juc Estate.
+The following details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.